ballerina-attic/ballerina-www/pull_request_template.md

 ## Special notes
 > Any special testing needed to verify integrity.
+- Any checklist items to be verified before production deployment?
+- Special styling concerns?
-> Related media files, styling concerns if any.
+- Related media files?